Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Direct access to the exhibits, with no lines or unnecessary waiting.

-• A daily guided tour to know in depth all the secrets of this museum and not leave any questions unanswered.
+• A daily guided tour to get to know all the secrets of this museum in depth and not leave any questions unanswered.

 • Free cancellation if your trip suffers last minute changes.